jackyzha0/quartz/content/notes/17-OpenGL-essentials.md

 > [!INFO] better to use gPU for computations and rendering because it can do multiple operations in parallel

+> [!INFO] vertices are the points. they are assembled into primitives (triangles). rasterisation projects the primitives to the screen. the fragment processer colours the rasterised primitives and produces pixels.

 ![GRAPHICS PIPELINE](https://i.imgur.com/RUY0jsN.png)
 ![GRAPHICS PIPELINE](https://i.imgur.com/LgzVaeQ.png)